 Any activity that places body weight mostly through one leg (like the digging I did for me) is notorious for triggering this type of issue.
 Clearly the gardening was grounds for protest.
 Stair-climbing or standing with one hip slouched (where your body weight is predominantly through one leg) can cause the same thing.

 The pain happened to a much lesser extent throughout the rest of my pregnancy.
 Understanding the triggers helped me to manage further pain.
 When we are unsure of the cause of our pain it is confronting especially when pregnant as we generally think that pain is bad.
 Pain is not bad, pain is helpful in letting us know something needs looking into.

 In many cases, like mine, there are ways to avoid and manage the physical load of pregnancy.
-Feel free to download my self-help document you see below.

 Knowing what my back issue was took all the worry away for me.
 You see it is normal to exacerbate a region that has been vulnerable prior to your pregnancy.
 It doesn’t mean it will be terrible during your pregnancy, it just means you may need to give it some attention to stay active and flexible.

 Mine was able to be managed with little discomfort after this episode with exercises, and didn’t give me any issue late pregnancy or even in labour or birthing.
 I was able to keep the area mobile and relaxed with a few simple strategies.

 Now your story might sound like mine, it may be different.
 You need to understand that in no way is my story your story.
 The point of this article is to show you that not all pain is bad for us.
 And that pregnancy may not have to be a painful experience if you have the right strategies to manage your body.